prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/r9-295-x2-review.md

 As stated previously, you'll generate around $226 annually with this GPU.
 The Radeon R9 295X2 has a payback period of just over two years.
 While mining Ethereum is profitable, it's still nowhere near the profitability seen with [Dash mining](/crypto-mining/dash-hardware/).

 For example, the [Antminer D3](/crypto-mining/dash-hardware/antminer-d3-review/) generates yearly returns of over $800.
 It's definitely worth the time to check it out!

+Your mining profitability may vary.
+You can use this [mining profitability calculator](https://www.cryptocompare.com/mining/calculator/eth?HashingPower=46&HashingUnit=MH%2Fs&PowerConsumption=500&CostPerkWh=0.12) to approximate your earnings!

 <table class="basic-table" align="center">
 	<tr>